Ekollabo/Sept23_Granary_Strategy/README.md

-# Maxi Gain - Multi Assets Strategy
+# Maxi Gain - Multi Asset Strategy

+MaxiVault is a smart contract-based solution that provides users with a secure and flexible way to manage their funds in DeFi.
+It offers features such as depositing, earning, and withdrawing funds while implementing risk management controls, deposit fees, and TVL caps.
+This README provides an overview of the MaxiVault project, how to use it, and important details for developers and users.

-Maxi gain is a multi asset strategy which covert the base asset into asset with the high yield and deposit that to reaper vault.
+Maxi gain is a multi-asset strategy that converts the base asset into an asset with a high yield and deposits that into the reaper vault.

 ## Set up